-The Company's share of profits in joint ventures have been appropriately accounted for in its Statement of Comprehensive Income using the equity method.
+The Company's share of profit and other comprehensive income in joint ventures have been appropriately accounted for in its Statement of Comprehensive Income using the equity method.

-We found management's process for identifying the existence of impairment indicators in respect of the investments in joint ventures to be consistent with the relevant accounting standards.
-We found the conclusion made by management that there is no indicator that the investments in joint ventures is impaired based on the profits generated to be reasonable.
+We found management's process for identifying the existence of impairment indicators in respect of the Company's interests in joint ventures to be consistent with the relevant accounting standards.
+We found the methodology used by management for the impairment assessment to be in line with generally accepted market practices and the key assumptions used in the determination of recoverable amount to be within an acceptable range.
+We concur with the conclusion reached by management that that the investments in joint ventures are not impaired.